yzabeliesa/clique/readme.md

 For clarifications on this setup, you can look at the guide that I followed [here](http://gabriela.io/blog/2014/08/10/laravel-with-grunt-bower-foundation-and-sass/).

-`Jeric you asshole - you did it again, JS and SASS are just interpreted , why make us compile it`
+`Jeric you asshole - you did it again, JS and SASS are just interpreted, why make us use Grunt`

-Ahhhh because this step does a little more than that - this also minifies both the generated CSS and JS.
-So I used it for scalability reasons.
-If you find it too much a hassle, I can always revert back to a compile-less branch; just tell the word.
+Grunt is an extendable automation tool, so I chose this out of scalability reasons (for example, all CSS / JS output from `grunt` will already be minified from this setup).
+If you find it too much a hassle, just tell me so I can remove all dependencies, or just move the assets manually (I'm not supposed to be front-end anyway haha).

 ## Random Questions